roytang/blog/content/post/2006/07/nationals-qualifier-july-30-2006.md

 Hah!
 Complete and utter domination.
 There is nothing in black-white aggro that my deck can't answer.
 His card advantage pales in comparison to the might of Court Hussar!
 Game 2 I side in Repeals out of courtesy (if I didn't board he might think I wasn't taking him seriously!
-And Repeals are instant-speed removal&#8230;better than Fetters against Husk), but they never show and I still win easily.
+And Repeals are instant-speed removal... better than Fetters against Husk), but they never show and I still win easily.